Support

 This FAQ is subject to change without notice.
 Please check Vex.trade for the most current version.

-Securities offered through Vex Securities LLC, member FINRA and SIPC.
-Vex Capital is the investment manager of the offering, Vex Securities LLC, the placement agent for the offering.
-Vex Capital, Vex Registry and other entities under common control, are affiliated entities (the "Affiliates").
+Securities offered through Vex Securities LLC (CRD# 317371), member FINRA and SIPC.
+Vex Holdings Puerto Rico Corp d/b/a Vex Capital (CRD# 337207) is the investment manager of each SPV.
+Vex Securities LLC is the placement agent.
+Vex Registry LLC is the transfer agent.
+Vex Capital, Vex Registry, and Vex Securities are affiliated entities under common control (the "Affiliates").
 This is not an offer to sell, or a solicitation of an offer to buy any securities or instruments.
 View Vex Securities LLC's Form CRS at https://vexsecurities.com/FormCRS2026.pdf.